fabric-gateway-java/git-cheatsheet/ca-ci.md

 #### E2E tests

 - We run **e2e tests** in the **merge job** and it performs the following tests.
-    - The intention of running e2e tests as part of the merge job is to test the dependent tests of fabric-ca. Execute below tests
+The intention of running e2e tests as part of the merge job is to test the dependent tests of fabric-ca.
         - fabcar
-        - fabric-sdk-node - We run **gulp run-end-to-end** target which executes most of the end to end tests
+        - fabric-sdk-node - We run **gulp run-end-to-end** target which executes most of the end to end tests of fabric-sdk-node which are depend on fabric-ca.
-        - fabric-sdk-java - We run **ci_run.sh** script pre-baked in fabric-sdk-java repository.
+        - fabric-sdk-java - We run **ci_run.sh** script which is pre-baked in fabric-sdk-java repository.

 #### Supported platforms

 - x86_64 (Run the tests on verify and merge job)
 - s390x (Run the tests as part of daily job)

-#### Build scripts

-- We use global shared library to reduce the redundant code and maintain the common code in a ci-management repository.
-Please see the code updated here https://github.com/hyperledger/ci-management/tree/master/vars

-- Look at the `Jenkinsfile` placed in the root directory of this project.

 #### CI Pipeline flow